 Notes For Guidance On Disciplinary Matters

-Please note that where a player wishes to contest the referees report, he may be called upon to pay their expenses to attend any hearing.
-Paperwork relating to any hearing must be returned promptly, accompanied by the administration fee of £40.00 (cheques made payable to the Devon RFU Ltd).
-In the case of a citing, different procedures apply and Clubs must send a cheque for £125.00 with their notice of citing.
+Paperwork relating to any hearing must be returned promptly and accompanied by the discipline fee of £40.00, please note where a player wishes to contest the referee’s report, he may be called upon to pay their expenses to attend any hearing.
+In the case of a citing, different procedures apply and clubs must send payment of £125.00 with their citing notice.

-Where Players or members (or persons with a “non-member relationship) of a Club appear before a Disciplinary Panel on more than five separate occasions in any one Season, that Club may be charged by the RFU Head of Discipline or Constituent Body Disciplinary Secretary and summoned to attend a discipline hearing on the basis that it has a bad disciplinary record.
-When dealing with a Club under this provision, the Discipline Panel may impose any appropriate sanction, including (but not limited to) a reprimand, a financial penalty or a deduction of league points or relegation, exclusion or disqualification from any competition, or a combination of the above.
-Sanctions may also be suspended if considered appropriate
+Where players or members of a club appear before a disciplinary panel on five or more separate occasions in any one season, that club may be charged by the RFU Head of Discipline or CB Disciplinary Secretary and summoned to attend before a disciplinary panel on the basis that it has a bad disciplinary record.
+When dealing with a club under this provision, the disciplinary panel has the power to impose Sanctions as set out within the RFU Regulations.

 Tel: 01752 894676 Email: firstname.lastname@example.org

 Chairman of Devon RFU Discipline Committee: Roger Gash